Skip to content

 sudo mkdir -p /opt/acrobits-sync

-2. Install the script: Contact your Acrobits representative to obtain the latest version of subscription_manager.py.
-Place it into /opt/acrobits-sync/.
+2. Install the script: Download the latest version of subscription_manager.py from the official GitHub repository and place it in /opt/acrobits-sync/.

 3. Set permissions: